-This work focuses on empirical feature vector normalization based on stereo data and the MMSE estimator.
-Some methods, such as VTS, CDCN, POF, and RATZ, assume that the clean feature space can be modelled using a Gaussian Mixture Model (GMM).
+This paper focuses on empirical feature vector normalization based on stereo data and the MMSE estimator.
+Some methods, such as VTS, CDCN, POF, and RATZ, assume that the clean feature space can be modeled using a Gaussian mixture model (GMM).
 However, although the uncertainty between clean and normalized feature vectors is reduced, a mismatch is generated in the estimation of the a posteriori probability of the clean model Gaussian, given the noisy feature vector [7] in the normalization.
 To avoid the problem and maintaining the uncertainty improvement, some other algorithms, e.g., SPLICE, model the noisy space using a GMM.
-In general, noisy space modelling produces better results than does clean space modelling; however, both modelling methods still have high uncertainty when learning transformations because they model only the clean or the noisy space.
+In general, noisy space modeling produces better results than does clean space modeling; however, both modeling methods still have high uncertainty when learning transformations because they model only the clean or the noisy space.

-To improve the results obtained using state-of-the-art empirical feature normalization methods, we propose several solutions based on the joint modelling of clean and noisy space.
-We present Multi-Environment Model-based LInear Normalization (MEMLIN) [17], which splits noisy space into several basic environments and models each basic noisy and clean feature spaces using GMMs.
+To improve the results obtained using state-of-the-art empirical feature normalization methods, we propose several solutions based on the joint modeling of clean and noisy space.
+We present multi-environment model-based linear normalization (MEMLIN) [17], which splits noisy space into several basic environments and models each basic noisy and clean feature spaces using GMMs.

 Most empirical feature vector normalization methods compute a bias vector transformation for each clean model Gaussian, e.g., RATZ, each noisy model Gaussian, e.g., SPLICE, or each pair of clean and noisy model Gaussians, e.g., MEMLIN.
 In this work, we propose several approximations to modify the simple bias correction term used in MEMLIN.
-A first-order polynomial transformation, Polynomial Multi-Environment Model-based LInear Normalization (P-MEMLIN) addresses the use of a different slope and bias term for each pair of clean and noisy model Gaussians.
-A non-linear transformation, Multi-Environment Model-based HIstogram Normalization (MEMHIN) [18] addresses the use of a histogram equalization for each pair of clean and noisy model Gaussians.
+A first-order polynomial transformation, polynomial multi-environment model-based linear normalization (P-MEMLIN) addresses the use of a different slope and bias term for each pair of clean and noisy model Gaussians.
+A nonlinear transformation, multi-environment model-based histogram normalization (MEMHIN) [18] addresses the use of a histogram equalization for each pair of clean and noisy model Gaussians.
 Those two new methods can compensate for the effects of the noise over the means and the variance of the feature vectors.

-To reduce the uncertainty between the new normalized feature vectors and the acoustic models, we propose a Phoneme-Dependent Multi-Environment Model-based LInear Normalization (PD-MEMLIN) [19] in which the clean and noisy spaces are split into phonemes that are modelled using GMMs.
+To reduce the uncertainty between the new normalized feature vectors and the acoustic models, we propose a phoneme-dependent multi-environment model-based linear normalization (PD-MEMLIN) [19] in which the clean and noisy spaces are split into phonemes that are modeled using GMMs.
 The bias vector transformation is defined for the pair of clean and noisy model Gaussians of each phoneme.

 In many acoustic environments and training databases, stereo data are unavailable.
-To overcome the limitation of the need for stereo data, a non-stereo data training algorithm that uses only noisy feature vectors is proposed.
+To overcome the limitation of the need for stereo data, a nonstereo data training algorithm that uses only noisy feature vectors is proposed.
 That "blind" technique is applied over the PD-MEMLIN method, [20].